Last Updated: December 2024

 2. Final Submission.
 Full papers are submitted.
 At submission, authors select paper topic designations, as well as indicate any conflicts of interest they have.
 Conflicts of interest include any current collaborators/students/authors/colleagues from the same institutions, and those who you have worked with in the last two years.

 3. Initial Reviewing Period.
-Papers will be matched to multiple Reviewers (typically three) and one AC with appropriate expertise based on the area designations selected by authors, the paper abstract, and a Reviewer and AC bidding process.
+Papers will be matched to multiple Reviewers (typically three) and one AC with appropriate expertise based on the focus area designations selected by authors, the paper abstract, and a Reviewer and AC bidding process.
 Reviewers are given several weeks to provide detailed assessments and feedback to the authors.
 You can see the Review Form that Reviewers are asked to complete.

 4. Initial Discussion Period.
 After submitting their reviews, Reviewers engage in an initial discussion of the paper, facilitated by the AC.
 This discussion period allows Reviewers to integrate their diverse expertise and address potential disagreements or inconsistencies between their reviews.
 This collaborative discussion helps ACs identify key issues and write a preliminary AC summary to guide authors during the rebuttal stage.
 You can see more about this in the AC Guide.